 And if you didn’t want to buy a button, you could just hang on the alcohol-free streets with the mob and your friends, and jump into a bar if you wanted a nip.
 There was free street music, too.

 For some, that was more than enough.
-It was all white progresive college town Nirvana, baby, with heavy police presence.
+It was middle-class progressive college town Nirvana, baby, with heavy police presence.

 And yet First Night never would have happened without the riot.
 Right there, in the dark streets of a dull, post-earthquake downtown Santa Cruz, one year earlier to the day.
 A crowd of DIY New Year’s Eve celebrants, the only people downtown on New Year’s Eve ’93, clashed with a platoon of disapproving police at the downtown Clock Tower.
 Much damage ensured.

 Unacceptable! the town cried.
 (Especially the merchants with expensive broken plate-glass windows.)
-So plans were made, donors hunted down, money raised, and the town’s culturati made First Night happen in less than a year: a safe, acceptable New Year’s celebration, by Vishnu!
+So plans were made, corporate donors scouted, and money raised.
+The town’s culturati made First Night happen in less than a year: a safe, acceptable New Year’s celebration, by Vishnu!

 And it came back the next year, and the next, all through the ’90s.
 First Night and Downtown were the place to be.